Caraheacock/side-projects-club-chapter/readme.md

 - Two Column
 - Accordions

 You can set the headline, background color, the amount of space on the top and bottom, etc. for sections.
-You can also reorder sections by dragging and dropping.
+You can also reorder sections by dragging and dropping, collapse them by clicking the chevron in the upper left of a section, or delete them by clicking the X in the upper right.

 For two column sections, there are additional options for setting the widths of the columns: either half and half, one third and two thirds, or two thirds and one third.